Stephen Barrett, M.D., Biographical Sketch

 Stephen Barrett, M.D., a retired psychiatrist who resides near Chapel Hill, North Carolina, has achieved national renown as an author, editor, and consumer advocate.
 In addition to heading Quackwatch, he is vice-president of the Institute for Science in Medicine and a Fellow of the Committee for Skeptical Inquiry.
 In 1984, he received an FDA Commissioner's Special Citation Award for Public Service in fighting nutrition quackery.
 In 1986, he was awarded honorary membership in the American Dietetic Association.
 From 1987 through 1989, he taught health education at The Pennsylvania State University.
 He is listed in Marquis Who's Who in America and received the 2001 Distinguished Service to Health Education Award from the American Association for Health Education.
 His research library, pictured below, houses more than 6,000 books and 100,000 documents and recordings collected over a 40-year period.

-Since moving to North Carolina in 2007, Dr. Barrett has been swimming competitively and has won 34 state championship events and five medals in national events.
+Since moving to North Carolina in 2007, Dr. Barrett has been swimming competitively and has won 43 state championship events, 8 medals in national events, and 7 medals in international events.
 At the 2012 U.S. Masters Spring Nationals, he and his teammates earned Relay All-American Awards for the fastest times swum in the U.S. in 2012 in the age 75-79 men's 200 freestyle and 200 medley relay events.
+During the 2013 season, he won 3 three gold medals at the North Carolina Senior Games, 3 silver medals at the National Senior Games, and became a world champion by winning the age 80-84 men's 50-meter butterfly event at the Huntsman World Senior Games.

 - Books and Book Chapters